 - Providing advice on the creation of new products.

 - Obtaining exemptive, no-action and similar relief from regulators.

-- Drafting and negotiating agreements with fund service providers and intermediaries.
+- Drafting and negotiating agreements with fund service providers, lenders and broker-dealer intermediaries.

 - Negotiating and evaluating investments in financial instruments, such as futures agreements, repurchase agreements, prime broker agreements, swaps and other derivatives.